 Mr. Garland gave Lizzie permission to find a solution herself.
 She was a talented seamstress and soon found herself with all of the dress-making work she could handle.
 She was a master at fitting bodices and could apparently drape fabric like nobody’s business.
 When word of her skills got out to the society ladies of St. Louis, she made enough money to support seventeen people for two years and five months.
 She was one woman supporting seventeen people for over two years.
 As is expected, the heavy workload and stress of supporting that many people began to take its toll.
 Lizzie’s health began to decline.
 It was about this time that Mr. James Keckley, a man she met years earlier in Virginia, came to St. Louis and proposed marriage.
 She didn’t even consider it.
 She didn’t want to bring more children into slavery and although she loved George very much, she struggled with the fact that he was born by no will of her own, into slavery.

-Buying Her Freedom
+Lizzie Buys Her Freedom

 It was 1852 and Lizzie decided to ask for permission to buy freedom for herself and George.
 When she approached Mr. Garland, he gave her money for a ferry ride across the Mississippi.
 If they crossed the river, they’d be free.
 Lizzie was insulted.
 She had crossed the river many times and could have just run away.
 She wanted it to be official.
 Without papers, she and her son could be captured and returned to slavery at any time.
 After consideration, Mr. Garland agreed to take $1200 in exchange for freedom for Lizzie and George.